Modeling matter(s) in SEOBNRv5THM: Generating fast and accurate effective-one-body waveforms for spin-aligned binary neutron stars: Introduction

 It is possible to analytically solve the approximate Einstein field equation of two point particles with some associated multipolar structure to include the aforementioned matter effects.
 In post-Newtonian (PN) theory (see, e.g., Refs.~\cite{Futamase:2007zz,Blanchet:2013haa,Schafer:2018kuf,Levi:2015msa,Porto:2016pyg,Levi:2018nxp,Isoyama:2020lls} for reviews), Einstein's equations are expanded in powers of $(v/c)^{2}$, where $v$ is the binary characteristic velocity and $c$ is the speed of light.
 Within this framework, one can derive the effects of tidal interactions which start to affect the GW phase of a coalescing binary at the 5th PN order beyond the leading term ($\propto ({{v}/{c}})^{10}$)~\cite{Vines:2011ud} and are currently known beyond the next-to-next-to leading order or equivalently up to 7.5PN order~\cite{Damour:2012yf, Henry:2020ski, Narikawa:2023deu,Mandal:2024,Dones:2024}.
 The perturbative series resulting from these calculations has been shown to be accurate during the early inspiral phase~\cite{Messina:2019}.
 However, as the merger phase is approached, the series becomes inaccurate due to the significant relativistic velocities of the objects ($v\sim c$), the nonlinear deformation of NSs, and the potential for matter exchange~\cite{Bernuzzi:2016pie,Dietrich:2021}.

 Consequently, numerical-relativity (NR) simulations have emerged as a valuable tool for modeling diverse matter phenomena when analytic methods become impractical, particularly in the vicinity of, and following the merger.
 NR predicts the GW emission of BNS systems by numerically solving the Einstein equations augmented with prescriptions for hydrodynamic and particle physics effects on supercomputers.
 However, as these simulations are computationally intensive, they generally encompass only the late stage of the inspiral and merger~\cite{Kawaguchi:2018gvj, Kiuchi:2019kzt, Foucart:2018lhe, Dietrich:2018phi, Ujevic:2022qle, Gonzalez:2022mgo}.

-These simulations are also prone to an intrinsic error due to the numerical discretization of the Einstein equations and associated spacetime, which must be paid careful attention to.
+Although these simulations are therefore our best effort at modeling the late stages of the coalescence of BNS systems, they are still prone to intrinsic errors, which must be paid careful attention to and which partially remain as open research issues.
+One typical error source for finite-difference codes are resolution effects, stemming from the numerical discretization of the Einstein equations and associated spacetime.
+Other error sources are, for example, the different phenomenological prescriptions to treat the hydrodynamics on these discretized grids; the omission of some physical effects like magnetic fields and their back reaction on the matter, which is the case for older simulations like the ones used in this work~\cite{Kiuchi:2022,Neuweiler:2024}; or the numerical heating of the NSs, which can distinguish numerical NSs from astrophysical ones~\cite{Fields:2023,Gittins:2025}.